patcharaponjantana/react-tutorial/README.md

 Now the server will be run on https://localhost and https://localhost:8000

-### Run with Docker Compose
+# Run with Docker Compose
-docker-compose --env-file .env.dev up docker network create internal_service
+docker-compose -f docker-compose.production.yml up